Azerbaijan Gymnastics Federation

 Azerbaijan Gymnastics Federation Public Association ("Azərbaycan Gimnastika Federasiyası" İctimai Birliyi) is the overall governing body of the sports of gymnastics in Azerbaijan.
+The disciplines covered by its activities include artistic gymnastics, rhythmic gymnastics, trampoline gymnastics, acrobatic gymnastics, aerobic gymnastics, TeamGym, parkour, and Gymnastics for All.

 History

 “Azerbaijan Gymnastics Federation” Public Association was founded In 1994 after the Ministry of Justice of Azerbaijan issued State Registration Certificate of the Federation (AGF).
-AGF became an Affiliated Member Federation of the International Federation of Gymnastics (FIG) in 1994.
-AGF joined the European Union of Gymnastics (UEG) in 1996.
-Later, the Federation was restructured and the Founding Conference of AGF conducted on the 7th of October, First Lady of Azerbaijan Mehriban Aliyeva was elected as the President of the Federation in 2002.
+The AGF became an Affiliated Member Federation of the International Federation of Gymnastics (FIG) in 1994.
+In 1996, it joined the European Union of Gymnastics (UEG).
+In 2002, the Federation was restructured and the founding conference of the AGF was conducted on the 7th of October.
+The First Lady of Azerbaijan, Mehriban Aliyeva, was elected as the President of the Federation.

-AGF was selected as the “Federation of 2009” by the Ministry of Youth and Sport of Azerbaijan in December 2009.National Olympic Committee of Azerbaijan awarded the President of AGF – Mehriban Aliyeva with the nomination of "Best Sports Figure of 2014” in December 2014.
-In March 2015, AGF ranked in the 3rd place by FIG for its activities for the year of 2014.
-The President of AGF, Mehriban Aliyeva was awarded with “Heydar Aliyev” order, and Vice-President of AGF, Altay Hasanov was awarded with “Shohrat” order by the President of Azerbaijan in June 2015 for their activities during the European Games.
+The AGF was selected as the “Federation of 2009” by the Ministry of Youth and Sport of Azerbaijan in December 2009.
+The National Olympic Committee of Azerbaijan awarded the President of the AGF, Mehriban Aliyeva, with the nomination of "Best Sports Figure of 2014” in December 2014.
+In March 2015, the AGF ranked in the 3rd place by the FIG for its activities for the year of 2014.
+The President of AGF, Mehriban Aliyeva was awarded with the “Heydar Aliyev” prize, and the Vice-President of the AGF, Altay Hasanov, was awarded with the “Shohrat” order by the President of Azerbaijan in June 2015 for their activities during the European Games.

-Gymnastics disciplines

-The gymnastics disciplines included in the activities of AGF are the following: